-(Amounts in millions) 2019 2018
+(Amounts in millions) 2020 2019

-Beginning balance \$ 1.2 \$ 1.4
+Beginning balance \$ 0.9 \$ 1.2

-Principal paydowns -

-Change in unrealized (losses) gains (0.3) (0.2)
+Change in unrealized losses (0.4) (0.3)

-Net realized gains

-Ending balance \$ 0.9 \$ 1.2
+Ending balance \$ 0.5 \$ 0.9

-Assets and liabilities that are disclosed at fair value - The carrying amounts for the Company's cash and cash equivalents, settlement cash and cash equivalents, receivables, interest-bearing investments and payment service obligations approximate fair value as of December 31, 2019 and 2018.
+Assets and liabilities that are disclosed at fair value - The carrying amounts for the Company's cash and cash equivalents, settlement cash and cash equivalents, receivables, interest-bearing investments and payment service obligations approximate fair value as of December 31, 2020 and 2019.

-The Company records the investments in its defined benefit pension plan ("Pension Plan") trust at fair value.
+The Company records the investments in its Pension Plan trust at fair value.
 The majority of the Pension Plan's investments is common/collective trusts held by the Pension Plan's trustee.
 The fair values of the Pension Plan's investments are determined based on the current market values of the underlying assets.
-See Note 9 - Pension and Other Benefits for additional disclosure of investments held by the Pension Plan.
+See Note 10 - Pension and Other Benefits for additional disclosure of investments held by the Pension Plan.

 Assets and liabilities measured at fair value on a non-recurring basis - Assets and liabilities that are measured at fair value on a non-recurring basis relate primarily to the Company's property and equipment, goodwill and other intangible assets, which are remeasured only in the event of an impairment.
-No impairments of property and equipment, goodwill and other intangible assets were recorded during 2019 and 2018.

 Fair value remeasurements are normally based on significant unobservable inputs (Level 3).
 Tangible and intangible asset fair values are derived using accepted valuation methodologies.
-If it is determined an impairment has occurred, the carrying value of the asset is reduced to fair value with a corresponding charge to the "Other expenses" line in the Consolidated Statements of Operations.
+If it is determined an impairment has occurred, the carrying value of the asset is reduced to fair value with a corresponding charge to "Other expenses" in the Consolidated Statements of Operations.

-Note 5 - Investment Portfolio
+Note 6 - Investment Portfolio